 World War Two, 1939-1945

 David Robert Booker, Sergeant (Air Bomber), 1413457, Royal Air Force Volunteer Reserve.
-David was born on 28 February 1923, and served with 156 Squadron, RAF, which was part of the elite Pathfinder Force, armed with the Avro Lancaster heavy bomber.
-David was just taking part in his third mission when his Lancaster, serial EE118, took off from RAF Warboys on 29 September 1943, bound for Bochum.
+David was born in India on 28 February 1923, the son of Arthur Booker, an engineer, and Mary Booker.
+In May 1926 the family returned home from India and settled back at Osborne House, Harris Street, Tenby.
+David was educated at Greenhill Grammar School and at Christ College.
+He enlisted into the Royal Air Force Volunteer reserve soon after the outbreak of war and after training as an Air Bomber was posted to 156 Squadron, Royal Air Force, which was part of the elite Pathfinder Force, armed with the Avro Lancaster heavy bomber.
+David was taking part in his third mission when his Lancaster, serial EE118, took off from RAF Warboys on 29 September 1943, bound for Bochum.
 The crew found their target and returned home, but sadly crashed near Downham Market, Norfolk on the return leg, killing most of the crew, including David.
 His body was taken back to Tenby, where he was laid to rest at St. Mary’s Church Cemetery.

 Geoffrey Hugh Bowen, Flying Officer (Pilot), 161261, Royal Air Force Volunteer Reserve.
 Geoffrey was the son of Percival and Mary A. Bowen (nee Smith), of West Cross, Swansea.
 He was educated at Tenby Council School and at Greenhill School prior to enlisting into the Royal Air Force.
 Geoffrey received a commission as a Pilot Officer on 27 October 1943.
 He was killed in an aeroplane crash at Melton Mowbray on 13 May 1944, aged 22, and is buried at Swansea (Oystermouth) Cemetery.